RicardoQS23/datagems/README.md

 # Application call:
-In order to run the code, one has to install the correct dependencies by doing:
+In order to run the code, one has to install the correct dependencies by doing `pip3 install -r requirements.txt` Then run the command `python3 -m app.main` under the app directory.
-- pip3 install -r requirements.txt
-Then run the cmd python3 -m app.main under the app directory.

 # Description of routes:
 ## **1. quizzesGen**